-The Deployment page consists of a variety of deploy options to choose from depending on your target device.
-Regardless of whether you are using a fully supported development board or not, Edge Impulse provides deploy options through C++ library in which you can use to deploy your model on any targets (as long as the target has enough compute can handle the task).
+The Deployment page consists of a variety of deployment options to choose from depending on your target device.
+Regardless of whether you are using a fully supported development board or not, you can deploy your impulse to any device.
+The C++ library and Edge Impulse SDK enable the model to run without an internet connection on the device, minimize latency, and with minimal power consumption.

-The following are the 5 main categories of deploy options currently supported by Edge Impulse:
+There are 5 main deployment options currently supported by Edge Impulse:

 - 1.Deploy as a customizable library

 - 2.Deploy as a pre-built firmware - for fully supported development boards

 - 3.Run directly on your phone or computer

 - 4.Use Edge Impulse for Linux for Linux targets

 From the Deployment page, select the Search deployment options search box to select and configure a deployment option:

 Selected deployment option

 These deployment options let you turn your impulse into a fully optimized source code that can be further customized and integrated with your application.
 The customizable library packages all of your signal processing blocks, configuration and machine learning blocks into a single package with all available source code.
 Edge Impulse supports the following libraries (depending on your dataset's sensor type):